Program guide

 Who qualifies?

-First-time homebuyer households co-purchasing a Boston two- or three-family home
+First-time homebuyer households co-purchasing a Boston two- or three-family home, Each participating household must be at or below 135% of AMI

 What support do you get?